jdeolive/geotools-old/spike/web/sphinx/source/examples/csv2shp.rst

 Another way to build a SimpleFeatureType
 ----------------------------------------

-Although the DataUtilities class used above provided a quick and easy way to build our SimpleFeatureType, for most applications you will want to use SimpleFeatureTypeBuilder.
+Although the DataUtilities class used above provided a quick and easy way to build a SimpleFeatureType, for most applications you will want to take advantage of the more flexible **SimpleFeatureTypeBuilder**.

 Here is how to use SimpleFeatureTypeBuilder to accomplish the same result: